devsoc-unsw/freerooms-mobile/README.md

 # Our Team

-We are a team that is part of CSESoc Development.
+We are a team that is part of DevSoc Development.
 See [TEAM.md](./TEAM.md) for more information on the current and previous team that contributed to the development of Freerooms.